Cosmo199/ttb-challenge/README.md

 # ttb-challenge
-็Greetings, my name is Nawakarn Ninprawut.
+Hi, my name is Nawakarn Ninprawut.
 It's a pleasure to meet you.
 I have completed the assignment and arranged the test cases in this repository in the order specified by the requirements.🙏🏻

 🌈 Test Automation assignment<br>